Healthy Homes Assessment Kelson

 Daniel

-What time should I require to be in compliance with the Healthy Homes Standards?
+What time do I need to be in compliance with the Healthy Homes Standards?

 Kelson Healthy Homes Compliance Timeframes

-• A Healthy Homes Statement of Intent to Comply as well as an Insulation Statement, and an Insurance Statement must be included with any renewal, new or varied tenancy agreement.
+• A Healthy Homes Intent to Comply Statement, an Insulation Statement and an Insurance Statement must be included in any new, renewed or altered tenancy contract.

-Beginning 1 July 2021
+From 1 July 2021

 From July 1st 2023

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024

-• All rental homes are required to comply with Healthy Homes Standards regardless of when the tenancy first began.
+• All rental homes are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes